AlexSmet/Extensions-For-Charts/README.md

 # Extension for Charts
-The extension for simplifying the work with [Charts](https://github.com/danielgindi/Charts)
+The class extension for simplifying the work with [Charts](https://github.com/danielgindi/Charts)

 ## Usage